Rose4948/GraMuS/README.md

 # GraMuS
 > GraMuS: a novel Graph representation learning and Multi-information based technique for Statement-level FL.
 GraMuS is comprised of two key components: a fine-grained fault diagnosis Graph integrally recording enriched Multi-information from various levels of granularity, and a multi-level collaborative suspiciousness measure which utilizes the interactions between FL tasks at various levels of granularity to extract existing/latent useful features from multi sources of information for more precise FL.

 ## Introduction
 * This project corresponds to the paper `GraMuS: Boosting Statement-level Fault Localization via Graph Representation and Multimodal Information` (doi links will be added in the future).

 ## Environment
 PyTorch: V1.13.0
 OS: CentOS Linux release 7.9.2009 (Core)

-## Using GMBFL
+## Using GraMuS
 > Example commands

 Find Faults for a specific project (commons lang):

-* python runtotal.py Lang 0 0.01 60 SpGGAT 15 3
+* python runtotalAll.py Lang 0 0.01 60 SpGGAT 15 3

 where runtotal.py is main entry file.
-Using the above command, GraMuS would execute the run.py, GGAT.py, sum.py, respectively.
+Using the above command, GraMuS would execute the `runAll.py`, `DataCofigAll.py`, `ModelAll.py`, `TransfomerAll.py`, `GGAT.py`, `sum.py`, respectively.

 > Note
 * The third, fourth, fifth, seventh and eighth parameters in the `Example commands` are `random seed`, `learning rate`, `batch size`, `training epoch`, `number of model layers`, respectively.

-* These values in the `Example commands` all are default configuration on GMBFL.
-If you are making a first attempt at using GMBFL in your project, it is recommended to use the default parameters.
+* These values in the `Example commands` all are default configuration on GraMuS.
+If you are making a first attempt at using GraMuS in your project, it is recommended to use the default parameters.

-* `GGAT` specifies the use of gated graph attention neural network models.
+* `GGAT` is the gated graph attention neural network model.
 Since the adjacency matrix representing the graph structure is a sparse matrix, we additionally provide a sparse matrix-based gated graph attention neural network `SpGGAT` to reduce the space required at runtime.
-If you do, configure it in `Transformer.py`.
+Both models are configured in `GGAT.py`.
+Should you wish to employ `SpGGAT`, you can designate the sixth parameter as `SpGGAT`, as exemplified in the `Example command`.

 >  Configuration of Multi-head attention

-Due to space limitations, we did not use the multi-head attention mechanism.
+We did not use the multi-head attention mechanism in our work.
 However, the advantages of multi-head attention have been generally acknowledged, and we also retain the interface to configure the multi-head attention mechanism.
-If you do, go to `model.py`.
+If you do, go to `modelAll.py`.

 > Important Files